NeuroTechX/ntx_slack_archive/devices.md

  >&gt; TTL input that is sampled simultaneously with the EEG and used to tag your stimulus within the EEG stream

+10/25/2017 8:06 PM

+ **aj** :

+ >I still have not found a good circuit to duplicate :confused: